Wales and Renewable Energy

 How Much Do Solar Panels Cost in Wales?
 Can I Get Free Solar Panels?

 People generally underestimate the returns you can get when investing in solar technologies and are very much interested in knowing the exact cost of a solar system.
 However, since investing in solar is a long-term investment, one should not only think of how much money is needed to buy a solar system but also think about the long-term benefits of investing in such technology.

 Thanks to the FiT and the long lifespan of solar systems (more than 30 years), one can actually make money out of solar panels after 7-9 years.

-If you are curious to know exactly how much you need to invest to get a solar panel system or a solar water heating system, we suggest you to request a customized quote by filling the contact form at the top of this site.
-We can give you a hint that an average price for a solar PV installation is around £4,000 to £6,000 and £3,000-£5,000 for a solar thermal system (plus cost of installation and insurance).
+If you are curious to know exactly how much you need to invest to get a solar panel system or a solar water heating system, we suggest you request a customised quote by filling the contact form at the top of this site.
+We can give you a hint that an average price for a solar PV installation is around £4,000-6,000 and £3,000-5,000 for a solar thermal system (plus the cost of installation and insurance).
 The exact number will depend on various factors such as the size of your property, the conditions of your roof, the quality and efficiency of the system chosen, and more.
 By requesting a quote the suppliers will give you the exact price and other helpful information you might want to know.